MicrosoftDocs/WSL/commandline/WSL/faq.md

   * Python
   * Perl
   * Git
-7. Command line editors / tools
+7. Command line editors/tools
   * vi
   * emacs
   * ssh

-Additional languges and features may work in the Anniversary Edition but bugs in those areas will be a lower priority than the list above.
+Additional languages and features may work in the Anniversary Edition but bugs in those areas will be a lower priority than the list above.

 ### How does this work?
 Check out our [blog](https://blogs.msdn.microsoft.com/wsl/) where we go into detail about the underlying technology.

 ### Why would I use WSL rather than Linux in a VM?
-WSL requires fewer resources (CPU, memory and storage) than a full virtualized machine.
+WSL requires fewer resources (CPU, memory, and storage) than a full virtualized machine.
 WSL also allows you to run Linux command-line tools and apps alongside your Windows command-line, desktop and store apps, and to access your Windows files from within Linux.
 This enables you to use Windows apps and Linux command-line tools on the same set of files if you wish.

 ### Why would I use, for example, Ruby on Linux instead of on Windows?
 Some cross-platform tools were built assuming that the environment in which they run behaves like Linux.
 For example, some tools assume that they are able to access very long file paths or that specific files/folders exist.
 This often causes problems on Windows which often behaves differently from Linux.